 Multi-occupant vehicle teams will be ranked according to their S value (highest score is best).

-$S = (D / E) \times C$
+$$S = (D/E) \times C \times T$$

-Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, and C is the Completion Factor.
+Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, C is the Completion Factor, and T is the Target Speed Derate.